jacobkap/crimebythenumbers/docs/graphing.md

 # Graphing with `ggplot2` {#graphing-intro}

+For this chapter you'll need the following file, which is available for download [here](https://github.com/jacobkap/r4crimz/tree/master/data): apparent_per_capita_alcohol_consumption.rda.

 We've made some simple graphs earlier; in this lesson we will use the package `ggplot2` to make simple and elegant looking graphs.

 The 'gg' part of `ggplot2` stands for 'grammar of graphics' which is the idea that most graphs can be made using the same few 'pieces.'
 We'll get into those pieces during this lesson.
 For a useful cheat sheet for this package see [here](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf)